daihocmo/daihocmo-space/learn-vietnamese/docs/resources.md

 - [Podcastindex](https://podcastindex.org/): Listen to Podcast online without sign-in, not just Vietnamese Podcasts.

 ### Forums
-- [VOZ](https://voz.vn/): VOZ (other names: Vnoczone, vOz, vOzforums, Vietnam Overclockers Zone) an online forum established since 2001, one of the largest Technogoly forum in Vietnamese.
+- [VOZ](https://voz.vn/): VOZ (other names: Vnoczone, vOz, vOzforums, Vietnam Overclockers Zone) an online forum has been established since 2001, one of the largest Technogoly forum in Vietnamese.
 Despite the description, this forum has a lot of things to offer, not just Science & Technology.
 - [OTOFUN](https://www.otofun.net/forums): Primarily about cars and auto.
 - [Blogtruyen Forum](https://forum.blogtruyenmoi.com/): An Forum for manga lovers, you can also read Vietnamese-translated manga here.
 - [TVE-4U](https://tve-4u.org/): The forum for book lovers and for downloading Vietnamese books made by volunteers.